THE LINKS BELOW DIED OF OLD AGE AND GOOGLE'S INTERNAL POLITICS

 A cartoon style character sheet with friendly Zardoz

-Prison of the Hated Pretender - (0-1 Level Adventure) Lawful spirits of revenge, pitiable ghouls and a world creating astrological item - designed as an intro adventure.
+Prison of the Hated Pretender - (0-1 Level Adventure) Available now in an annotated, updated edition.
+Lawful spirits of revenge, pitiable ghouls and a world creating astrological item - designed as an intro adventure.
 "The mind races to find excuses to use this adventure.
 That’s a good supplement." - Bryce at tenfootpole.org

 Hel's Crow's Final Rest - (1-3 Level OPD Adventure) Viking Themed one page adventure of moral ambiguity, undead reavers and shrine plundering.
 Originally for Great Khan's viking contest.